Pseudopodia

 Different types of pseudopodia can be classified by their distinct appearances.
 Lamellipodia are broad and thin.
 Filopodia are slender, thread-like, and are supported largely by microfilaments.
 Lobopodia are bulbous and amoebic.
 Reticulopodia are complex structures bearing individual pseudopodia which form irregular nets.
 Axopodia are the phagocytosis type with long, thin pseudopods supported by complex microtubule arrays enveloped with cytoplasm; they respond rapidly to physical contact.

-Some pseudopodial cells are able to use multiple types of pseudopodia depending on the situation: Most of them use a combination of lamellipodia and filopodia to migrate (such as metastatic cancer cells).
-The human foreskin fibroblasts can either use lamellipodia- or lobopodia-based migration in a 3D matrix depending on the matrix elasticity.

 Generally, several pseudopodia arise from the surface of the body, (polypodial, for example, Amoeba proteus), or a single pseudopod may form on the surface of the body (monopodial, such as Entamoeba histolytica).